hermeznetwork/docs/docs/developers/glossary.md

 Forging refers to the creation of a batch of layer 2 transactions (off-chain), creation of the proof and the subsequent (on-chain) verification of the attached zk-SNARK.

 ## Governance
-The Hermez network community intends to follow a strategy of “Governance minimization”.
-This model is intended to be a initially a bootstrap governance mechanism to adjust and manage some network parameters mainly for security and stability purposes until the network reaches enough a degree of maturity to become fully decentralized; at that stage the initial bootstrap Governance model will no longer be necessary and will eventually disappear.
+The Hermez Network community intends to follow a strategy of “Governance minimization”.
+This model is intended to initially be a bootstrap governance mechanism to adjust and manage some network parameters mainly for security and stability purposes until the network reaches a sufficient degree of maturity to become fully decentralized; at that stage, the initial bootstrap Governance model will no longer be necessary and will eventually disappear.

 The network will start with a governance based on a Community Council formed by some distributed and known Ethereum community members.
 This council will delegate some specific network parameters adjustments into a reduced Bootstrap Council, which is non custodial,  in order to be more operationally effective in the initial phase.